jsenv/file-size-impact/readme.md

 ### installCommand

-`installCommand` parameter is a string representing the command to run in order to install things just after a switching to a git branch.
+_installCommand_ parameter is a string representing the command to run in order to install things just after a switching to a git branch.
 This parameter is optional with a default value of `"npm install"`.

 ### buildCommand

-`buildCommand` parameter is a string representing the command to run in order to generate files.
+_buildCommand_ parameter is a string representing the command to run in order to generate files.
 This parameter is optional with a default value of `"npm run-script build"`.

 ### manifestConfig

-`manifestConfig` parameter is an object used to configure the location of an optional manifest file.
+_manifestConfig_ parameter is an object used to configure the location of an optional manifest file.
 It is used to compare [files with dynamic names](#File-with-dynamic-names).
-This parameter is optional with a default considering `dist/**/manifest.json` as manifest files.
+This parameter is optional with a default considering `"dist/**/manifest.json"` as manifest files.

-This parameter reuses the shape of `trackingConfig` (associating pattern + value).
+This parameter reuses the shape of [trackingConfig](#trackingConfig) (associating pattern + value).

 ```js
 import { reportFileSizeImpact } from "@jsenv/file-size-impact"